 For a complete list of predefined variables, see Predefined Templating Variables.
 Check this list before you create any custom templating variable.
-See the Velocity User Guide for details about usage.
+See the Velocity User Guide for details.

-To include a payload in your HTTP request, define the MIME Type from the drop-down list.
+To include a payload in your HTTP request, define the MIME Type from the dropdown.
 You can encode the payload using UTF-8 or ISO-8859-1 encoding.

 Response Handling Criteria

 Success or Failure

 If you do not specify any response-handling criteria for either success or failure, the HTTP response is always success.

 - Failure criteria are evaluated before success criteria.
 As soon as a match is found on a fail criterion, the response is set to failure and the remaining fail match conditions, if there are any, are not evaluated.

 - If no failure criteria are matched, the success criteria are then evaluated.

 If no success criteria are configured, the response will always be success as long as no fail criteria were previously matched.